The Right to Privacy (article): Introduction and background

 Warren and Brandeis begin their article by introducing the fundamental principle that "the individual shall have full protection in person and in property."
 They acknowledge that this is a fluid principle that has been reconfigured over the centuries as a result of political, social, and economic change.

 The first three paragraphs of the essay describe the development of the common law with regard to life and property.
 Originally, the common law "right to life" only provided a remedy for physical interference with life and property.
 But later, the scope of the "right to life" expanded to recognize the "legal value of sensations."
 For example, the action of battery—a protection against actual bodily injury—gave rise to the action of assault—fear of actual bodily injury.
 Similarly, the concept of property expanded from protecting only tangible property to intangible property.

 Beginning with the fourth paragraph, Warren and Brandeis explain the desirability and necessity that the common law adapt to recent inventions and business methods—namely, the advent of instantaneous photography and the widespread circulation of newspapers, both of which have contributed to the invasion of an individual's privacy.
 Warren and Brandeis take this opportunity to excoriate the practices of journalists of their time, particularly aiming at society gossip pages:

-The press is overstepping in every direction the obvious bounds of propriety and of decency.
-Gossip is no longer the resource of the idle and of the vicious, but has become a trade, which is pursued with industry as well as effrontery.
-To satisfy a prurient taste the details of sexual relations are spread broadcast in the columns of the daily papers.
-To occupy the indolent, column upon column is filled with idle gossip, which can only be procured by intrusion upon the domestic circle.